 What is a job description?
-A job description is the first impression you make as a company to your potential hire.
-It includes all the essential details regarding a specific job like title, location, summary, duties, responsibilities, good to have skills, salary range, to whom the candidate should be reporting, etc.
+A job description is the company’s first impression of your potential hire.
+It includes all the essential details regarding a specific job like title, location, summary, duties, responsibilities, reasonable to have skills, salary range, to whom the candidate should be reporting, etc.

 Creating a job description helps employers zero down on the desired qualifications and work experience needed for hiring candidates.
-It also helps candidates understand what a company is looking for when they interview with them.
+It also helps candidates understand what a company is looking for when they interview.

 How to write a job description

-A job description should include the Job title, duties, skills required, qualification, work experience, salary, and job location.
+A job description should include the Job title, duties, skills required, qualifications, work experience, salary, and job location.

 The title should be informative enough to convey the job description, meaning quite succinctly.
 It should also be specific to the nature of work while avoiding company jargon to avoid confusion (For Example, Assistant Research Manager is much more precise than Assistant Manager or Grade 5 Manager).

 This section, which comes right after the Job Title, provides brief details about the position and the organization.
-It gives candidates an overall summary of what to expect from the role, work environment, job location, and suitability for prospective job seekers.
+It gives candidates an overall summary of what to expect from the job profile, work environment, job location, and suitability for prospective job seekers.

 Responsibilities and Duties